WallarooLabs/wally/docs/proposals/connector-protocol-v3.md

 ### 6. Durable storage of 2PC state

 A connector sink must provide durable storage for the state of all 2PC state.
-At a minimum, a connector sink must commit to stable storage all transaction IDs in phase 1 + the local commit/abort decision.
+At a minimum, a connector sink must commit to stable storage:

+    - all transaction IDs in phase 1 + the local commit/abort decision
+    - all sink data in the byte range(s) specified by a phase 1 local COMMIT decision

+In the event of a connector sink crash, this persistent data must be used to comply with subsequent 2PC queries as the Wallaroo system works through its recovery protocols.

 ## Simplified state update sequences for the connector source protocol with sources on multiple workers and source migration